tomjoht/simplifying-complexity/_docs/both-a-generalist-and-specialist-through-technical-acuity.md

 Aligning with Baehr, Brumberger and Lauer also find middle ground in the dilemma between being a generalist or specialist.
 They say,

-> Our data suggest that there are several points of overlap in products and competencies, which could allow some degree of movement among job categories &mdash; or multiple specializations &mdash; if one maintains a broad skillset and flexible outlook."
+> Our data suggest that there are several points of overlap in products and competencies, which could allow some degree of movement among job categories &mdash; or multiple specializations &mdash; if one maintains a broad skillset and flexible outlook.

 In other words, they choose multiple specializations and a broad, flexible skillset as the best approach, especially where the specializations might strategically overlap into multiple roles.
-By arguing for multiple specializations, it's not as if they're arguing that one should be a *doctor* and and *lawyer* and an *engineer* (then you'd really have the market cornered!), but rather that you should look for categories with some overlap.
-For example, one should specialize in *information design* and *SEO* and *information architecture*.
+By arguing for multiple specializations where "there are several points of overlap", the multiple specializations shouldn't be interpreted to be roles diverse as *project manager* and *engineer* and *UX designer* (then you'd really have the market cornered!), but rather combined specializations such as *information design* and *SEO* and *information architecture*.
 Or *API documentation* and *programming languages* and *docs-as-code* tools.
 Or *UX copywriting* and *content strategy* and *web analytics*.

 Other academics have also analyzed job advertisements to infer trends.
-In "Analysis of the Skills Called for by Technical Communication Employers in Recruitment Postings," Clinton Lanier analyzed 327 job postings in 2006, limiting the scope to jobs with "technical writer" in the title and requiring just two years of experience or less (which would thus be most suitable for graduating students to apply for).
+In "Analysis of the Skills Called for by Technical Communication Employers in Recruitment Postings," Clinton Lanier analyzed 327 job postings in 2006.
+He limited the scope to jobs with "technical writer" in the title that required just two years of experience or less (which would thus be most suitable for graduating students to apply for).
 Regarding subject matter familiarity, Lanier found the following:

 > ...
 112 of the postings (34%) required or desired the potential writer to have experience writing about the specific subject matter that the current job involves.
 [For example], if the candidate was applying for a software documentation job in which they were going to be writing application programming interfaces (APIs) or online help, many of the positions required or desired that they have written such types of documents for the related types of subject matter.

-In other words, employers have been seeking subject matter familiarity among job applicants in a consistent way at least since 2006.
+In other words, employers have been seeking subject-matter familiarity among job applicants in a consistent way at least since 2006.
 Even for job postings requiring *just two years of experience* or less (almost entry-level positions), 34% of employers want the candidate to have subject matter familiarity.
 Lanier explains:

 > This reflects the trend that technical communication is moving away from a “Jack of all trades” model, where technical writing is a very generalized concept, and toward a model that is more specialized and contextually defined.